59 Low Growing Perennial Plants For Garden Edges and Borders

 This stunning dwarf fern is copper-red in its youth then matures to a deep green.

-Autumn Ferns make for excellent green foliage along garden edges and borders in shaded or wooded areas.
+Autumn Ferns make excellent foliage perennials along garden edges and borders in shaded or wooded areas.
 As youngsters, the autumn fern is copper-red before changing to green.

-The slow-growing Autumn Fern gets up to 24 inches tall and needs moist soil, so you should water it weekly at a minimum.
+The slow-growing fern gets up to 24 inches tall and needs moist soil, so you should water it weekly at a minimum, and more in hot weather.
 It spreads quickly via underground stems but is slow to reach maturity.
-Autumn Ferns grow in USDA Zones 4-9.
+Autumn Ferns grow in USDA zones 6-12.

 Barrenwort